 Green list: No need to quarantine, pre-departure Covid-19 test & PCR test on return to England on or before day 2

 Green list:Holidaymakers are not welcome in all of these destinations, such as Australia and New Zealand which are closed to international travel.
 Check with your travel provider for latest updates.
-You can also refer to the UK Government advice on foreign travel here as well as clicking on each country below:
+You can also refer to the UK Government advice on foreign travel here

 - You should not travel to these countries or territories for leisure purposes